object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 making appropriate use of abstractions will make you a better programmer of mathematics and other software.
-Applied well, objects and abstraction produce software which is easier to write, easier to understand, easier to debug and easier to extend.
+Applied well, objects and abstraction produce software which is easier to write, easier to understand, easier to debug, and easier to extend.
 Indeed, as with abstraction in mathematics, abstraction in coding is a form of constructive laziness: it simultaneously allows the mathematician to achieve more and do less work.